mheap/nexmo-developer/_documentation/en/meetings/overview.md

   * **Host URL**: meeting room URL with meeting administration capabilities used by the host.
 * **Features**:
   * **Chat**: space for sending written messages that are visible to all attendees in the room.
-  * **Record**: you can record a meeting either manually during the meeting or automatically when sending a request.
+  * **Recording**: you can start a recording manually during a meeting, or set the meeting to record automatically when sending a request.
   * **Room Management**: you can delete, update or retrieve information about rooms.
   * **Callbacks**: allow you to receive information about a session.